Yefym707/Game/README.md

 board.
 These markers linger for a couple of rounds and at the end of each round may spawn new zombies, capturing the tension of physical board games that track noise.
+Simple crafting lets survivors convert supplies into medkits, traps and molotov cocktails for a tactical edge.
 Combat and other risky actions explicitly roll dice, displaying the result so you can cheer or lament the luck of the draw just like at a real table.